Rental Yield Gotchas: New Zealand & Australia Property Returns

 | Regional (e.g., Bendigo, Toowoomba) | 5.5–8.5% |

-But AU investors pay stamp duty at purchase — often $20,000–$40,000+.
+But Australian investors pay stamp duty at purchase — often $20,000–$40,000+.
 When you calculate yield on the money you actually put in (including all purchase costs), the number drops again.

 The Costs That Eat Your Yield